GoksenCodes/posts/README.md

 ## Future Work

-1. Complete test coverage to achieve 90%
+1. Complete test coverage to achieve 90% in shared_state_rxjs.
 2. Improve UX by displaying loader when data is loading